Grants and Scholarships

 Scholarships Pay Off

 Students who take the time to apply for and receive scholarships are more likely to succeed in their academics.
 Of those students receiving scholarships during the 2014-15 school year, 75% graduated within two years, while 100% of 2014-15 scholarship recipients who received $2,100+ in scholarship dollars were employed within their field within 6 months of graduation.
-Overall, more than 620 scholarships are awarded annually to NTC students, totaling nearly $400,000.
+Each year, donors provide support for hundreds of NTC Foundation scholarships ranging from $200 - $2000 each.

 Types of Scholarships